Meet Our Lead Instructors

 Skylar McWilliams has been dancing ever since the age of two.
 She took part in competitive dancing for a few years and learned lots of different techniques to help her move forward into teaching.
 Her first students she taught always made her smile and laugh, from then on she wanted to continue.
 Not only does she have an interest in dance, but she has and interest for acting and has been since the age of seven.
 Every single play had been performed with the wonderful people of Illuminate.
 She can’t wait to continue teaching and learning!

-Evelyn (“Evie”) Roca – Art + Music Department Instructor
+Evelyn (“Evie”) Roca – Art + Acting Dept Instructor

-Evie is a freshman in high school, and has been with illuminate since it began when she was four.
-She explored all sorts of hobbies through AWIP/illuminate – from dancing, acting, and singing, to writing, art, and sewing, she found that what she loved the most was assisting.
-At 11, she helped paint the sets and create the props for “Beauty and the Beast.”
-At 12, she started interning, taking part in the writing of the upcoming junior production.
-From then on, she interned for all of the junior productions as a writer and acting coach, while also interning for arts classes (where she served as a substitute teacher), as well as assisting with make up design for two Mainstage Productions.
-She loves working with kids, and is excited to help them learn through different forms of writing, creating, and art.
+Evie is a Sophomore in high school, and has been with illuminate since it began when she was four.
+She explored all sorts of hobbies through AWIP/illuminate – from dancing, acting, and singing, to writing, art, and puppetry, she found that what she loved the most was helping.
+From ages 6 – 10, she helped clean Tolman for the shows, and worked as an usher.
+At 11, she helped paint the sets and create the props for the MainStage production “Beauty and the Beast.”
+At 12, she started interning, taking part in the writing of the junior productions.
+From then on, she interned for most of the junior productions as a script writer and acting coach, while also interning for art classes.
+She began teaching at 13, serving as a substitute teacher for Eleni LaFond, and at 14, began teaching classes of her very own.
+Whether she’s in the background or center stage, Evie continues to serve illuminate as much as she can.

 Meet Our Staff

-Stephanie is a graduate of WPI and of the UWisconsin at Madison with a BS/MS in Civil Engineering as well as a licensed Professional Engineer.
-After college she worked in her field for many years, before taking time to homeschool her 4 children, who range in age from 6 to 12.
-Her children are all very active in the Illuminate community taking classes, working on and in productions and interning.
-She joined the staff as our bookkeeper in 2017.
+Stephanie is a graduate of WPI and of the UWisconsin at Madison with a BS/MS in Civil Engineering as well as a Professional Engineer.
+As a homeschooling mom of 4 she turned her attention to aiding illuminate with its needs, joining the staff in 2017 as our bookkeeper.
+Her family are all very active in the illuminate community, taking classes, working on and in productions, interning and teaching.

-Stephanie is also very active with her church, teaching Sunday School and as a member of the Ladies Philanthropic Society.
-Always a huge fan of musical theater and singing throughout her life, she has been involved with many productions, choral groups and choir in her younger days, but prefers the behind the scenes work to center stage.
-The granddaughter of two professional seamstresses, she is a predominantly self-taught sewer who loves creating elaborate Halloween costumes for her family.
+The granddaughter of two professional seamstresses, she is a predominantly self-taught sewer who loves creating unique items for illuminate productions.
 She created original costume designs for her first production with AWIP (now illuminate): Beauty & the Beast 2019, and “The Wizard of Oz” livestream.
-She is looking forward to sharing her love of costume design with the illuminate community.
+She also created many original pieces for our production of Shrek and our most recent middle school production of Frozen Jr, which included a split second, on-stage dress transformation.
+She is looking forward to new, on-stage costume challenges in the coming year and sharing her love of costume design with the illuminate community.

-Katherine is mom to 5 kids, ranging in age from 2-16!
-She has homeschooled for over 10 years now.
+Katherine is mom to 5 kids, ranging in age from 5-19!
+She has homeschooled for over 14 years now.
 She was very excited to find our company in 2018 after her oldest expressed an interest in drama and music.
-The 4 older kids immediately found classes and productions and loved being part of them!
-The following year, Katherine joined the team as a bookkeeping assistant.
-She is excited to use her organizational and office skills to further the mission of the company this year as Administrative Assistant.
+Three of her kids immediately found classes and productions and loved being part of them, with the 4th soon to follow and the youngest jumping in as soon as he was old enough!
+The following year, Katherine joined the team as a bookkeeping assistant and has continued to use her organizational and office skills to further the mission of the company over the years, growing into the current role of General Manager.
+In the past 2 years, she began to use her creative skills to assist with the dragon in Shrek and set decorating in Shrek and Singin’ in the Rain and then designed the set for Frozen, Jr. in 2023.
+She is excited to continue to use her gifts in both the creative and administrative roles!